jetify-com/devbox/docs/app/docs/guides/using_flakes.md

 You can also install a specific attribute or package from a Flake by adding a `#` and the attribute name to the end of the package string.
 If you don't specify an attribute, Devbox will use `default` or `defaultPackage`

-For example, if you want to use [Fenix](https://github.com/nix-community/fenix) to install a specific version of Nix, you can use the following string in your packages list.
+For example, if you want to use [Fenix](https://github.com/nix-community/fenix) to install a specific version of Rust, you can use the following string in your packages list.
 This example will install the `stable.toolchain` packages from the `fenix` package.

 ```nix
 github:nix-community/fenix#stable.toolchain